 Exploring Granite Ghost Town

-As you might guess from some of our past posts, we love to visit ghost towns and explore abandoned places.
+As you might guess from some of our past posts, we love to visit ghost towns and explore other abandoned places.
 There’s something fascinating about seeing what happens when a place that was once so important is left to the destructive forces of time.
 It’s amazing to see how quickly nature reclaims these places when humans are no longer there to tend them.

 Granite Ghost Town was one of the main reasons I wanted to come to the Anaconda area.
 This abandoned community has remained untouched since it was officially vacated in the late 1960s and hasn’t been developed for tourists like some of Montana’s other historic cities.

 Granite is located on top of a mountain and we began the adventure with the Jetta creeping up a very pitted dirt road.
-It must haven taken about twenty minutes to go just a few miles, and the road would be impassable with a small car after a rainstorm.
+It must have taken about twenty minutes to go just a few miles, and the road would be impassable with a small car after a rainstorm.

 Once we reached the summit and got out of the Jetta, we found a couple small signs indicating it was a state park, but not much information on where to go.
 A few little posts say GGW (Granite Ghost Town Walk), but they didn’t really seem to form a route, so we just strolled around searching for abandoned buildings.